Spain or Portugal? Which is the best Iberian destination?

 Safety in Portugal or Spain

 That being said, Portugal usually ranks higher than Spain.
 Portugal is just safe and relaxed.
-According to this rank, Portugal is the 3rd safest country in the world, while Spain is very safe but only ranks in the top20…
+According to this, Portugal is the 6th-safest country in the world, while Spain is very safe but only ranks in the top 30…

-You should know that even in the safest countries in the world are areas that aren’t as safe and that you should be aware of your belongings everywhere, particularly in places with lots of people and lots of tourists.
+You should know that even in the safest countries in the world, there are areas that aren’t as safe, and you should keep an eye on your belongings everywhere, particularly in places with lots of people and tourists.

 So, Portugal wins this item.